mikelking/singleton_base/README.md

 - To use this class with WordPress:

-    ###### The way this file is intended to be used is as a mu-plugin because it will be automatically loaded by WordPress on startup.
+    ###### These files are intended to be used as mu-plugins because it will be automatically loaded by WordPress on startup.
 This will make the class available to the entirety of WordPress and immediately resolve any namespace conflicts.

-    ###### However, if you intend on building a standalone plugin that might be published on WordPress.org then you will need start with the standalone-base implementation and carefully set the namespace accordingly to avoid clashing with anyone else who has already used this implementation.
+    ###### However, if you intend on building a standalone plugin that might be published on WordPress.org then you will need start with the standalone-base implementation and carefully set the namespace accordingly to avoid clashing with anyone else who has already used this implementation in the DOT org realm.

 The standalone plugin is a framework guide on usage.
 The difference between a standalone plugin and a mu based one is the additional namespacing requirement and the require statment;